LuigiBrosNin/UNI/Master first year/Computer vision/CV Insights and Summaries.md

 4. Feed the patch sequence into a standard **Transformer encoder**.
 We adapt the input to treat it so it was a sentence
 ##
-ResNet TODO
-L1 -> difference for each pixel output-groud truth in abs value